Skip To Main Content

 What are the eligibility requirements?

-All rising 9th grade students are eligible to participate in the Fall of 2025.
+All students are eligible to participate beginning in the Fall of their freshman year.
 Students must have achieved at least a B+ average across all of their classes from last year.
 Only 9th grade students are eligible.

 When will it begin?

-Students who apply and are accepted will begin their coursework in 9th grade in the Fall of 2025.
+Students who apply and are accepted will begin their coursework in fall of their freshman year.

 Where does the Program take place?